 Restrictions to access in times of inundation is also raised as a potential risk that requires further investigation.

-Risk to the identified heritage site (HO186 - Takasuka Levee Bank) within the area should also be included as part of the assessment of impact and for the adoption of appropriate mitigation and management.
+Risk to identified heritage sites (HO201 and HO205) within the area of investigation should also be included as a risk for assessment of impact and the adoption of appropriate mitigation and management.

 7. Conclusion